 How Much Does it Cost to Live in China?

-With most ESL teacher’s salaries, you can expect to put away a good amount of money while working in China as the cost of living is relatively lower than most western countries.
+With most ESL teacher's salaries, you can expect to put away a good amount of money while working in China as the cost of living is relatively low compared to most western countries.
 Of course, the cost of living varies between the metropolises and the countryside, but looking at the average cost of living in Beijing can give you a good idea of the cost of living in most places you would likely work.

 Keep in mind that food and housing tend to be more expensive in densely populated cities like Shanghai.
-Rent is usually included in your teaching contract and you can typically expect to eat lunch at your school, which will save you some cash each month.
+Your teaching contract will often include rent, and you can typically expect to eat lunch at your school, which will save you some cash each month.